 (Authority transfer!)

-Pages without canonical tags leave search engines to guess which version is preferred, potentially causing ranking issues.
+Pages without canonical tags leave search engines to guess which version is preferred.
+Every page should have at least a self-referencing canonical tag to prevent ranking issues.

 • Product variants without canonicals